Georgia State University: DAEL

 The Digital Arts and Entertainment Laboratory (DAEL), housed in the Department of Communication, offers equipment and facilities for digital media research and production.
 The DAEL also holds a media festival featuring different productions and media produced by students.

 Digital Aquarium

 Georgia State hosts a multimedia lab allowing students access to multimedia-editing workstations, professional software, technology training workshops, and equipment that can be checked out.
 The facility also hosts a pro-level recording studio featuring full soundproofing, a dual-screened Mac Pro, a keyboard, and two microphones, although the area is set up to allow for students to bring their own equipment.

-Research and Innovation

-GSU is one of four research universities in the University System of Georgia.
-Georgia State University's research expenditures of over $200 million for the 2018 fiscal year ranked first in the nation among universities without an engineering or medical school.
-In 2019, U.S. News & World Report ranked GSU the No. 2 most innovative university in the nation.
-In 2013, Georgia State University was one of six universities in the nation and the only in Georgia to be named a "Next Generation University" by New America for its proven commitment to expanding enrollment, focus on the neediest of students, and the success of its ethnically diverse student body.